Skip to content

 Additional documentation Key definitions

-The British Columbia Labour Market Outlook estimates labour demand for the 500 4-digit National Occupational Classification (NOC) unit groups for 59 industries plus aggregates and special sectors for seven economic regions1 and the province.
-Labour supply indicators are provided for the 500 4-digit NOC occupations for four aggregated regions2 and the province.
+The British Columbia Labour Market Outlook estimates labour demand for the 5121 5-digit National Occupational Classification (NOC) 2021 unit groups for 64 industries plus aggregates and special sectors for seven economic regions2 and the province.
+Labour supply indicators are provided for the 512 5-digit NOC occupations for four aggregated regions3 and the province.

 Methodology

-The British Columbia Labour Market Outlook draws upon the Stokes Model for demand and supply forecast, along with in-house models and assumptions to better understand the allocation of demand and supply by industries, occupations and regions.
+The British Columbia Labour Market Outlook draws upon the Stokes Economics (“Stokes”) econometric model for demand and supply forecasts, along with in-house models and assumptions to better understand the allocation of demand and supply by industries, occupations, and regions.

 Projection of Labour Demand